 Getting a CAM License is only the beginning.
 What sets managers apart is what they learn after they get licensed.
-The CFCAM is the equivalent of a master’s degree in community management. – Marcy Kravit, CMCA, AMS, PCAM, CFCAM
+The CFCAM program provides managers an in-depth training at topics related to practical community association management in Florida”. – Marcy Kravit, CMCA, AMS, PCAM, CFCAM

 Anyone who wants to work in the industry should take your course first.
 It has all the ingredients needed to educate a newly licensed manager to become successful in their first management job.
 It’s also extremely valuable for experienced CAMs for learning new ideas. – Robert Johnson, CAM, CFCAM, CMCA, AMS, PCAM

 Curriculum – All Florida-specific, industry specific material